Napsty/check_smart/README.md

 check_smart
 ===========

+Please go to http://www.claudiokuenzler.com/nagios-plugins/check_smart.php for a complete and updated documentation.

 Fork of 2009's check_smart Nagios plugin by Kurt Yoder.

 I got aware, that this plugin is the best to monitor SMART values of hard drives.